DoepDopiDope/WerewolvesCompany/README.md

 ### Major possible updates

 - Change the Witch poison to actually poison the target.
 The poisoned player would start losing HP (after some time, to avoid revealing the Witch identity)
-- Make a daily quota for the Villagers, to incentivize them to go inside.
-There are multiple options for the quota.
 - Add a logic for pulling the lever (ship departure).
 There are multiple options:
   - Either the players need to agree on leaving.
 They could vote on the lever, and if >50% of alive players agreed, then they can leave.
 Note that villagers still need to have killed all Werewolves.
 So if they leave while one of them is still alive, they loseQ
   - There could be a requirement for pulling the lever, that all Werewolves are dead.